 Khaos Control Solutions, the company behind Khaos Control Cloud, started in 2000.
 If we failed to keep up with the times, and offered customers yesterday’s functionality, we wouldn’t be here now, poised to power business growth into the 21st century’s third decade with an innovative new product, Khaos Control Cloud.
 Take payment methods.
 Ampersand talk about making the most of new ways to pay.
 And you can with Khaos Control Cloud’s SagePay integration, which treats PayPal, for instance, as a different type of credit card.

 Don’t be left out.
-Get started with a free trial today.
+Get started with a free demo today.